bcgov/citz-imb-sp-vdr/README.md

 it may take some time to process, do not refresh the page or navigate away.
 Once the next page loads, you will be presented with the Terms of Service, you **_Must_** accept this.

-10. Create new groups for Visitors (Read Access), Members (Edit Access), and Owners (Full Control).
-Typically, you would only add users to the Owners group at this time.
-Do NOT add any Proponents or Proponent Users here.
-You may use existing groups if you have already set them up.
+10. You will be taken to the Permission Setup page.
+Create new groups for Visitors (Read Access), Members (Edit Access), and Owners (Full Control).
+Typically, you would only add users to the Owners group at this time. **Do NOT add any Proponents or Proponent Users here.** You may use existing groups if you have already set them up.